Franklin Street Complete Streets

 In reference to this answer to a previous question about the maintenance of the new young trees that are proposed to be planted - "The responsibility for maintenance of trees is on the property owner, so the City will make an effort to inform those owners of proposed locations ahead of the project and get their feedback."
 How will the proposed Sidewalk Improvement District work with that statement?
 What is in the proposal for the SIDs?
 There has been mention of taxes to be levied on property owners - what will that tax money be used for?
 If in fact the SIDs are adopted, what will property owners on Franklin be responsible for in terms of this project's proposed sidewalk and grass strip and trees etc ?

-FranklinStreet asked over 2 years ago
+FranklinStreet asked almost 3 years ago

 Please reach out to the Complete Streets Advisory Council for this question: